 - The Named Professionals indicated below are fully supported by an internal Trust safeguarding service.

-Named Professional for Safeguarding – Verena Cooper
+Named Professional Lead for Safeguarding – Alison Feher

-Named Nurse for Safeguarding Children – Abigail Harris
+Service Manager and Named Nurse for Safeguarding Children – Abigail Harris

 Named Doctor for Safeguarding Children – Dr Chrissy Boardman